gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 of tokens which were burned on our _source chain_.

 > [!NOTE]
-> This is a terrible idea in practice, as we are just diluting the value of our `TEST` token each
+> This is a bad idea in practice, as we are just diluting the value of our `TEST` token each
 > time we bridge it.

 In your freshly cloned `CCNext-smart-contracts` repository, start by opening the file